PREPARE FOR CYCLONE SEASON

 Don’t let your trip north, go south.

-Summertime in the south means tropical cyclone season in the north.
+Summertime in the south means cyclone season in the north.

 This means that if you are travelling the pristine coastline of northern WA during summer, you will need to prepare before you go and know how to stay informed in the event of a cyclone when you get there.
 Your safety is your responsibility.